A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Introduction

 During the past 15 years, manufacturing has experienced a significant shift with the rise of smart manufacturing technologies, often referred to as Industry 4.0.
 These advances include the Industrial Internet of Things (IIoT), cyber-physical systems (CPS), collaborative robots (cobots), machine learning (ML), and other digital tools that provide real-time data for process monitoring and system adaptation \citep{xu2021industry}.
 Even with these improvements, Industry 4.0 still faces limitations.
 Many systems operate close to their technological ceiling, where adding more automation produces only small gains.
 Legacy equipment also makes it difficult to achieve interoperability and reconfigure systems quickly.
 As production demands change and human robot interaction becomes more common, issues such as ergonomic strain, operator fatigue, and safety concerns continue to appear.
 These ongoing challenges show that productivity gains alone are not enough to ensure resilience.
 More recently, Industry 5.0 has emerged to address these concerns by placing human centricity, resilience, and sustainability on equal footing with efficiency \citep{xu2021industry,lu2022outlook}.
 By encouraging closer collaboration between humans and intelligent machines, Industry 5.0 points toward manufacturing systems that are more adaptable, safer, and better able to recover from disruptions while continuing to improve through digital intelligence.

 Despite its economic importance, manufacturing continues to face persistent safety challenges.
 According to the U.S. Bureau of Labor Statistics \citep{bls2024injuries}, the sector reported over 320,000 workplace injuries, making it one of the most hazardous occupational domains.
-Common incidents include cuts, crush injuries, and caught-in or between accidents.
+Common incidents include being struck by objects or equipment (3$^{\text{rd}}$ most common workplace injury) and being caught in or compressed by equipment/ objects (4$^{\text{th}}$ most common)\cite{LibertyMutual2025WSI}.
 These events endanger workers and impose substantial economic costs on employers and the broader economy.
-The manufacturing sector spends an estimated \$7.5 billion each year on direct medical payments and lost wages \citep{LibertyMutual2025WSI}.
-Non-fatal workplace injuries also result in an average of 11 lost workdays per employee, equivalent to approximately \$1,590 in lost productivity per case \citep{peterson2021average}.
+The manufacturing sector spends $\sim$\$7.5 billion annually on direct medical payments and lost wages \citep{LibertyMutual2025WSI}.
+Non-fatal workplace injuries result in an average of 11 lost workdays per employee, equivalent to $\sim$\$1,590 in lost productivity per case \citep{peterson2021average}.

 Contributing factors to workplace safety incidents include systems and worker-level factors.
 Along with the traditional safety concerns, the evolving manufacturing environment has created new challenges for manufacturing operators, as they need to know about and interact with new systems.
 For example, variations in equipment make it difficult for operators to remember operating procedures across a range of systems.
 When this is accompanied by the time pressure imposed by high production demands, safety incidents may be more likely to occur.